willfurnass/sheffield_hpc/sharc/software/development/sbt.rst

    :Versions:  0.13.13
    :URL: https://www.scala-sbt.org/

-sbt is a build tool for Scala, Java, and more.
+SBT is a build tool for Scala, Java, and more.

 Interactive Usage
 -----------------

-After :ref:`connecting to the cluster <connecting>`, :ref:`start an interactive session <submit-queue>`.
+After :ref:`connecting to the cluster <connecting>`, :ref:`start an interactive session <sched_interactive>`.

 Load a particular version of sbt using: ::